-The proponent has described a history of C&T use of moose, caribou, grouse, and ptarmigan in Denali National Park and Preserve, part of GMU 13E where subsistence uses are allowed.
-Blaine Mayo holds a National Park Service subsistence use permit (13.440).
-Blaine Mayo and his family are from Cantwell, which is a resident zone community of Denali National Park.
-In 2022, the Federal Subsistence Board determined that Blaine Mayo and his household had substantial evidence to support the issuance of an Individual C&T use determination for moose.
-Currently Mr. Mayo's family members are unable to harvest caribou, grouse, and ptarmigan because they now reside in a rural community (Healy), which does not have a positive C&T use determination for caribou, grouse, and ptarmigan.
+The proponent has described a history of C&T use of caribou, grouse, and ptarmigan in Denali National Park and Preserve, part of Unit 13E where subsistence uses are allowed.
+Blaine Mayo and his family are from Cantwell, which is a resident zone community of Denali National Park (Figure 1).
+In 2022, the Federal Subsistence Board determined that Blaine Mayo and his household had substantial evidence to support the issuance of an individual C&T for moose.
+Currently Mr. Mayo's family members are unable to harvest caribou, grouse, and ptarmigan because they now reside in a rural community (Healy), which does not have a positive C&T for caribou, grouse, and ptarmigan.